stussysenik/lazyvim-1st-principles/LazyVim.md

 ## How to paste?
 - `p` paste after cursor
 - `gp` paster cursor and move cursor after the pasted text.

+date: 02/26/2025 - MAC OS
+note: still kind of cumbersome, not totally second nature.
+First commit, still not used to all the possibilities of the programming thinking possible.

+Question:

+- [] How do you navigate between the buffers quickly?

+:lightbulb: idea i don't know i'm just wondering right now, i trust that this will push 100%